zhoule/chat2codes/README.md

 # Chat2Code

-This repository contains Python scripts that demonstrate how to create a chatbot using Streamlit, OpenAI GPT-3.5-turbo, and Qdrant.
+This repository reference [Chat-with-Github-Repo](https://github.com/peterw/Chat-with-Github-Repo?tab=readme-ov-file) contains Python scripts that demonstrate how to use Lobe Chat, OpenAI and Qdrant to chat with your code base.

-The chatbot searches a dataset stored in Qdrant to find relevant information from any Git repository and generates responses based on the user's input.
+We use Lobe Chat as chat client it will searches a dataset stored in Qdrant to find relevant information from any Git repository and generates responses based on the user's input.

 ## Files

-- `src/utils/process.py`: This script clones a Git repository, processes the text documents, computes embeddings using OpenAIEmbeddings, and stores the embeddings in a DeepLake instance.
+- `src/utils/process.py`: This script clones a Git repository, processes the text documents, computes embeddings using OpenAIEmbeddings, and stores the embeddings in Qdrant instance.

-- `src/utils/chat.py`: This script creates a Streamlit web application that interacts with the user and the Qdrant instance to generate chatbot responses using OpenAI GPT-3.5-turbo.
+- `src/utils/chat.py`: This script creates a Streamlit web application that interacts with the user and the Qdrant instance to generate chatbot responses using OpenAI, not very user friendly, if you want better user experence you can go the section Use Lobe Chat as chat client.

+- `src/utils/chat.py` This script provides a class OpenAI-like streaming interface.
+Essentially, it is not truly streaming; it processes the response in a streaming manner to be compatible with various Chat Clients.

 - `src/main.py`: This script contains the command line interface (CLI) that allows you to run the chatbot application.